weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 1. Switch to LON-DC1 and, if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. In your Internet Explorer browser session, the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab should still be open; if not, then navigate to them now.
+2. In your Edge browser browser session, the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab should still be open; if not, then navigate to them now.
 ‎
 ‎Select the **Microsoft 365 admin center** tab.